-For all the energy expelled in expunging from Los Angeles that most dreaded of species, the gangsterous easternicus, one of the biggest fish of all of them was a hometown boy.
+For all the energy expelled in expunging from Los Angeles that most dreaded of species, the gangsterous easternicus, one of the most invasive specimens of all of them was a hometown boy.
 Milton Bernard Page, known as “Farmer,” was born in the city in 1887.
-Though the gambling den was his natural habitat, he was also said to have dealt in liquor during the early Prohibition years.
+Though the gambling den was his natural habitat, he also dealt in liquor and prostitution.

-A few months later, on October 19, 1924, 120 W. 3rd was referred to as Farmer Page’s “soft drink establishment” when an incident there blew the “proverbial lid” off commercial gambling in the city.
+Vollmer was long gone by October 19, 1924, when an incident 120 West Third (referred to as Farmer Page’s “soft drink establishment”) threatened to blow the “proverbial lid” off commercial gambling in the city.
 What actually happened is fuzzy.
 The official story was that “restaurant man” Sam Brody (also spelled Brodie) lost $1100 and a diamond ring gambling at 120.
 Demanding $500 of it back, he drew a gun and threatened to kill himself.
 Page told authorities that Brody fired the gun at him as Page was descending the stairs.
 Page heard “a lot of shooting” from up above, then Brody came tumbling down the stairs.
 Brody was rushed to the French Hospital with two bullets to the leg, or perhaps the groin.
 He lived, and on October 25, D.A Keyes concluded that there was not sufficient evidence to issue a complaint against anyone.

 City Councilman Robert M. Allen protested the wide open gambling he alleged was going on in the town, particularly at Page’s 120 W. 3rd St. dive.

 “When it is possible for a person to ask a man on the street where a gambling game is running and he can inform you that you can ‘get in’ at 120 W. 3rd St., and when Farmer Page openly boasts that he has run and will continue to run a gambling house, it is time that Page and men of his type were run out of town.”
 Allen wrote in a letter to the Police Commission.